derzorngottes/deprecated-personal-site/about.md

 elrey — an anonymous shorthand

-derzorngottes — references the film AGUIRRE DER ZORN GOTTES by Werner Herzog (thoughts [here](https://)).
+derzorngottes — references the film AGUIRRE DER ZORN GOTTES by Werner Herzog (thoughts on that in a post TK).